 - Loose hook-and-loop strap

 This minimalist training shoe provides a balance of barefoot experience and protective cushioning.
 The Vibram FiveFingers V-Train is a solid choice if:

 - You are looking for a shoe that could help ease shin splint pain.

 - You are into rope climbs and gym workouts and need a shoe that offers enough traction for such activities.

 The V-Train employs a 4 mm rubber outsole that features the brand’s proprietary XS TREK compound.
 It provides traction on unpredictable terrain.
 The material also delivers steadiness and comfort.
 It is also flexible and promotes natural foot flexion.

 For enhanced traction, the outsole has different features like the circular lug pattern in the forefoot and heel sections that supports multi-directional movements.
 It also has Rope Traction Lugs on the medial side of the midfoot that aid users during rope climbs.

 The V-Train uses a minimalist 2 mm EVA footbed for its midsole.
 This component is flexible and provides impact protection to the bottom of the foot.
 It is lined with the NZYM Antimicrobial Poly Fabric Sockliner that prevents the buildup of odor-causing microorganisms.

 The Vibram FiveFingers V-Train utilizes polyester and spandex materials in the upper.
-The form-fitting fabric has enough stretch to accommodate most foot shapes, and it is snug but not restrictive, to allow mobility.
+The form-fitting fabric has enough stretch to accommodate most foot shapes, and it is snug but not restrictive, which allows mobility.

 Two layers of synthetic material form an external heel counter at the back of the shoe.
-This structure cups the heel to keep it steady and prevent slippage.
+This structure cups the heel, keeping it steady and preventing slippage.